Belmond Reid's Palace

 Belmond Reid's Palace (a.k.a.
 Reid's Palace) is a historic hotel located to the west of Funchal Bay in Madeira, Portugal, in an imposing position looking out over the Atlantic Ocean.
-The hotel has beautiful sloping gardens.
+The hotel has sloping gardens.
 The hotel's complex include more than 40,000 square meters of space designed as a subtropical botanical garden.

 History

 William Reid, the son of a Scottish crofter, originally arrived in Madeira in 1836.
 He hired out quintas to wealthy invalids and moved on to hotels, but died before his Reid's hotel was completed.

 The hotel was designed by the architects George Somers Clarke and John Thomas Micklethwaite.
 Reid’s two sons, William (Willy) and Alfred, brought their father’s project to fruition and the doors to Reid's Palace opened in November 1891, as the New Hotel, later became the New Palace Hotel, then Reid's Palace or just "Reid's".
 It was a luxury retreat combining Edwardian elegance with the latest comforts of the day.

 The pioneer colour photographer Sarah Angelina Acland (1849–1930) stayed at the hotel during the early 20th century and took many photographs in and around the location of the hotel.
 The hotel had a darkroom for use by guests.